JanSharp/VRCCustomInteractsAndPickups/notes.md

 - [ ] make sure to null check everything that's held while foreign code could run since objects could get destroyed
 - [ ] maybe support modifying the exact grip transform at runtime
 - [x] calculate max raycast length, instead of just blindly using 100

+# VR Testing

+- [ ] what is the rotation of hand tracking data?
+- [ ] pointing at interactive objects
+- [ ] interacting with near objects